-\We are grateful to the Czech Academy of Sciences (GAAV IAA700850702) and CERGE-EI Foundation and GDN (RRC VII-55) for financial support.
-We received valuable suggestions from Albert Marcet, Evi Papa, Carlos Perez-Verdia, Hugo Rodriguez, Dimitrios Christelis, Tullio Jappelli, Marco Pagnozzi, Michal Myck, and seminar participants at Instituto de Análisis Económico (CSIC) at UAB, CSEF in Naples, University of Edinburgh, the SED Meetings, and the Spring Meetings of Young Economists in 2008.
+^{}We are grateful to the Czech Academy of Sciences (GAAV IAA700850702) and the GDN (RRC VII-55) for financial support.
+We received valuable suggestions from Albert Marcet, Evi Papa, Carlos Perez-Verdia, Hugo Rodriguez, Dimitrios Christelis, Tullio Jappelli, Marco Pagnozzi, Michal Myck, and seminar participants at Instituto de Análisis Económico (CSIC) at UAB, CSEF in Naples, the University of Edinburgh, the SED Meetings, and the Spring Meetings of Young Economists in 2008.
 We are especially grateful to Luisa Fuster for providing us the parameters from her model.
-Serhiy Kozak provided an excellent research assistance.
-Address: Economics Institute, Academy of Sciences of the Czech Republic, Politickych veznu 7, 111 21 Prague 1, Czech Republic.
+Serhiy Kozak provided excellent research assistance.

+[†]Center for Economic Research and Graduate Education-Economics Institute, a joint workplace of Charles University in Prague and the Academy of Sciences of the Czech Republic.
+Address: CERGE-EI, P.O.
+Box 882, Politických vězňů 7, Prague 1, 111 21, Czech Republic.
 Email: radim.bohacek@cerge-ei.cz and volha.belush@cerge-ei.cz.